Kitura/kitura.dev/content/web/news/blogs/swift-kafka-event-streams.md

 Once the consumer connects to Kafka it should consume all the messages you sent from the producer and print them to the terminal.

+##Next steps

+Congratulations!
+You have just set up an Apache Kafka event stream platform and connected a producer and consumer in Swift.

+If you would like learn more about SwiftKafka, [check it out on GitHub](https://github.com/IBM-Swift/SwiftKafka).

+If you would like to learn more about using the SwiftKafka API, [visit our API reference](https://ibm-swift.github.io/SwiftKafka/index.html).

+Any questions or comments?
+Please join the Kitura community on [Slack](http://swift-at-ibm-slack.mybluemix.net/?cm_sp=dw-bluemix-_-swift-_-devcenter&_ga=2.118803593.186671014.1570626561-1743126121.1570022962&cm_mc_uid=83263075142115698398229&cm_mc_sid_50200000=53695431570707266328)!